 However, the invention of voice recognition technology has changed all of that, and now doctors can easily save precious hours taking care of their patients rather than filling out tedious patient treatment forms.

-With the help of speech recognition devices and software, it is now possible for doctors and their support staff to record their patient’s data in a real-time environment.
+With the help of speech recognition software, it is now possible for doctors and their support staff to record their patient’s data in a real-time environment.
 This means that the doctor does not have to wait for his patient to leave his clinic before he starts updating his records while relying on his own memory.
 In fact, the doctor can actually take notes during the treatment so that he will be able to save more time.

 In light of the above, it can easily be seen that speech recognition technology can expedite the work of the clinicians and their support personnel to a great degree.
 The valuable hours they save can be utilized to take care of their patients.